 While the effects of Covid-19 on locational issues are well understood, there is less literature concerning housing features.
-Duca et al. (2021) and D'Lima et al. (2022a) find that households in the U.S. might now be prepared to pay more per unit of area in larger houses.
-This might hint towards the fact that households now have a taste for larger homes to install proper working areas, but might also be a mere income effect as households have moved away from the expensive city centres and can now afford larger https://www.statistik.at/en/statistics/national-economy-and-public-finance/ prices-and-price-indices/house-price-index-and-ooh-pi houses.
-Chen and Luo (2022) observes the same effect for the Chinese city of Shanghai, where it, however, might be driven by the experiences households made during shutdowns rather than income effects.
-De Toro et al. (2021) conclude that due to the increased time spent at home, features such as common areas, access to more spacious areas such as parks and other home features, like natural lighting, will be in higher demand in the future.
-D'Lima et al. (2022b), focusing on the housing market in the United States, find that demand for apartment properties, such as studios, will be impacted by both the preferences for more space as well as the need for improved technological infrastructure allowing for teleworking, thus producing decreases in housing prices in downtown areas, and premiums in the suburbs.
+Duca et al. [27] and D'Lima et al. [28] find that households in the U.S. might now be prepared to pay more per unit of area in larger houses.
+This might hint towards the fact that households now have a taste for larger homes to install proper working areas, but might also be a mere income effect as households have moved away from the expensive city centres and can now afford larger houses.
+Chen and Luo [29] observes the same effect for the Chinese city of Shanghai, where it, however, might be driven by the experiences households made during shutdowns rather than income effects.
+De Toro et al. [30] conclude that due to the increased time spent at home, features such as common areas, access to more spacious areas such as parks and other home features, like natural lighting, will be in higher demand in the future.
+D'Lima et al. [28], focusing on the housing market in the United States, find that demand for apartment properties, such as studios, will be impacted by both the preferences for more space as well as the need for improved technological infrastructure allowing for teleworking, thus producing decreases in housing prices in downtown areas, and premiums in the suburbs.

-Duca et al. (2021) argue that persisting house price indices do not sufficiently capture the change in economic preferences and that additional factors, such as behavioural changes, need to be accounted for.
+Duca et al. [27] argue that persisting house price indices do not sufficiently capture the change in economic preferences and that additional factors, such as behavioural changes, need to be accounted for.
 The study argues that the underlying income elasticity outlines a stronger preference for larger units and more space among wealthier households.
-Capturing these changes in economic preferences requires novel approaches and data sources making use of big online data.
-In this regard, the Bank of Italy published a study on the change in preferences in housing demand using a multi-method approach, combining surveys and housing advertisements on online housing platforms, finding a particularly strong upward trend in the popularity of larger outdoor amenities (Guglielminetti et al., 2021).
-Urban policy and planning can benefit from such novel approaches to studying changing preferences, as argued by Wen et al. (2022), considering the allocation of retail, commercial and industrial properties.
+Capturing these changes in economic preferences requires novel approaches and data sources, making use of big online data.
+In this regard, the Bank of Italy published a study on the change in preferences in housing demand using a multi-method approach, combining surveys and housing advertisements on online housing platforms, finding a particularly strong upward trend in the popularity of larger outdoor amenities [31].
+Urban policy and planning can benefit from such novel approaches to studying changing preferences, as argued by [32], considering the allocation of retail, commercial and industrial properties.